Mingbaof/CodingAssessmentJ202509084/README.md

 - The server obtains access tokens via `client_credentials`; no refresh token is used.
 We will request a new token when needed.

 # TODO:
-- Need some simple unit tests
+- ✅ Added simple unit tests for core functionality
 - Need to improve logging
 - Need to test error handling edge cases